nic-dgl104-winter-2024/rrj-oakintunde/README.md

 In conclusion, I now have a deeper grasp of open source contributions thanks to my investigation of projects and my trip through the Open Source Guides.
 I can't wait to share my expertise and experience to improve open-source initiatives, encourage teamwork, and benefit the community.

 [Citation: GitHub, n.d.
 How to Contribute to Open Source: Open Source Guides. taken from the website](https://opensource.guide/about-contribution/)

+## Activity 3 - Find Potential Projects to Contribute to
+ask Involved
+* Task 1 - Identifying and selecting open-source repositories from platforms like Good First Issues, Up for Grabs, and CodeTriage that align with your interests and skill set.
+* Task 2 - Analyzing the selected projects by reviewing available issues, understanding their requirements, discussing potential solutions with the community, and preparing contributions such as code changes or documentation updates.
+* Task 3 - Using the checklist helps figure out if any of the projects are a good match.
+This makes it easier to pick three projects that are relevant to us.
+* Task 4 - Take a screenshot when you have completed all checklist questions.

+## Activity 4 - Explore community connections
+## Task
+* Research community connections and Identify primary community platforms (Discord, Slack, Zulip) for open-source projects.
+* Spend some time familiarizing yourself with the community.
+* Follow as many relevant links from the repository back to potential communities that you can find (this might include looking carefully at maintainer GitHub profiles, websites and socials).
+* Write a summary of your discoveries in your Research and Reflection Journal.

+*